BOARD OF DIRECTORS AND BOARD COMMITTEES

-To report to the shareholders at the General Shareholders’ Meeting on matters raised at the Committee and within the purview thereof, and particularly regarding the results of the audit, explaining how it has contributed to the integrity of the financial information and the function performed by the Committee in such process.
+To report to the shareholders at the General Shareholders’ Meeting on matters raised at the Meeting and within the purview of the Committee, and particularly regarding the results of the audit, explaining how it has contributed to the integrity of the financial information and the function performed by the Committee in such process.

-To submit to the Board of Directors proposals for the selection, appointment, re-election or replacement of the external auditor, taking responsibility for the selection process in accordance with the provisions of law, as well as the terms for the hiring thereof, and regularly obtain information from the auditor regarding the audit plan and the implementation thereof, in addition to preserving the independence thereof in the performance of its duties.
+To submit to the Board of Directors proposals for the selection, appointment, reelection or replacement of the external auditor, taking responsibility for the selection process in accordance with the provisions of law, as well as the terms for the hiring thereof, and regularly obtain information from the auditor regarding the audit plan and the implementation thereof, in addition to preserving the independence of the auditor in the performance of its duties.

 a) To ensure the independence and efficiency of the internal audit function;